ml-struct-bio/cryodrgn/README.md

 ## Installation/dependencies:

-To install cryoDRGN, git clone the source code and install the following dependencies with anaconda, replacing the cudatoolkit version as necessary:
+To install cryoDRGN, git clone the source code and install the following dependencies with anaconda:

     # Create conda environment
     conda create --name cryodrgn1 python=3.9